right-rudder/vegas/src/content/blog/discounts-for-military-and-university-of-las-vegas-unlv-rotc.md

   ]
 ---

-Vegas Aviation is offering discounts for students in the UNLV (University of Nevada, Las Vegas) ROTC.
+Vegas Aviation is offering discounts for students of the UNLV (University of Nevada, Las Vegas) ROTC.